Lab 6 : Timer Interrupt and C Code

 __asm volatile (" <Assembly Code Here> ");

-Replace (or comment out) the PRINTF "Hello World" line with the following:
+Replace (or comment out) the PRINTF "Hello World" line from the starting example code then add the following:

 __asm volatile (" mov r0, #1 ");